-- Cholesterol is an essential substance that is produced by the body but is also ingested from animal-derived foods.
+- Cholesterol is an essential substance that the body produces but which people also consume in foods.

-- The greatest risk factors for high cholesterol are modifiable lifestyle choices - diet and exercise.
+- Risk factors for high cholesterol include family history and the modifiable lifestyle choices of diet and exercise.

 - Having high cholesterol does not usually produce any symptoms.

-- If lifestyle changes are unsuccessful or cholesterol levels are very high, lipid-lowering drugs such as statins may be prescribed.
+- If lifestyle changes are unsuccessful or cholesterol levels are very high, a doctor may prescribe a lipid-lowering drug, such as a statin.

-Cholesterol is an oil-based substance and does not mix with the blood, which is water-based.
-It is carried around the body by lipoproteins.
+Cholesterol is an oil-based substance.
+It does not mix with the blood, which is water-based.

 Two types of lipoprotein carry the parcels of cholesterol:

-- High-density lipoprotein (HDL) - cholesterol carried by this type is known as "good" cholesterol.
+- High-density lipoprotein (HDL): Cholesterol that is present in HDL is known as "good" cholesterol.

-Cholesterol has four primary functions, without which we could not survive, these are:
+Cholesterol has four primary functions, without which we could not survive.

 - contributing to the structure of cell walls